 Choice of language, register, structure and format are effective 2 marks and suitable for purposes and audience.
-Language, register and format are mostly suitable for the purpose 1 mark of the task, but there are some errors or omissions.
+Language, register and format are mostly suitable for the 1 mark purpose of the task, but there are some errors or omissions.
 Register and format are not appropriate to the task.
 0 marks

 Total Marks Available 18 marks

 Pass Mark for Task 2 12 marks

 (of which at least

 4 marks must be

 achieved for

 punctuation,

-grammar and
+spelling and

-spelling)
+grammar)